Rajpratik71/linux-manPages/alsaloop.md

        alsaloop [-option] [cmd]

 DESCRIPTION
        alsaloop allows create a PCM loopback between a PCM capture device and a PCM playback device.

        alsaloop  supports  multiple  soundcards, adaptive clock synchronization, adaptive rate resampling using the samplerate library (if available in the system).
-Also, mixer controls can be redirected from one  card  to another (for example Master and PCM).
+Also, mixer controls can be redi‐ rected from one card to another (for example Master and PCM).

 OPTIONS
        -h | --help